-It includes virtual tip jars and digital order-and-pay options, such as those offered by fast-food giants KFC, Subway, McDonald’s, and Taco Bell.
-There is a clear need for food and beverage firms to integrate technologies into their operations as it can become one of the innovative startup food business ideas.
+It includes virtual tip jars and digital order-and-pay options, such as those offered by KFC, Subway, McDonald’s, and Taco Bell.
+There is a clear need for food and beverage firms to integrate technologies into their operations to become one of the innovative startup food business ideas.

 Re-imagining Food Business

 Most of the foodpreneurs have decided to give up on taking the risk.
 Also, many business people and shareholders are looking for ways to limit their losses and reduce the risks.
 It may take a long time to prove aspirational staff, strategies, and plans meant to blossom into reality.
 Under these difficult conditions, only the brightest can survive.